hamid-xcerlabs/commerce-intelligence-system/case-study/boutique-use-case.md

 ## Context

+This use case is based on observed patterns across boutique retail workflows and conversational commerce environments.
 A mid-sized boutique brand operating primarily through Instagram faces high inbound customer engagement but lacks a structured system to convert conversations into sales.

 The store receives frequent customer inquiries such as: